hydroframe/SandTank/DEVELOPMENT.md

 #### Docker Runtime

-This will create a local docker image named `sandtank-runtime` which only copy the end products from `sandtank-dev` into a more light-weight image meant to just run the application.
+This will create a local docker image named `sandtank-runtime` which will only copy the end products from `sandtank-dev` into a more light-weight image meant to just run the application.

 ```sh
 cd ./docker/runtime